suiisharma/Frontend-Assignment/README.md

 This is because i’ve built everything from scratch without using any external libraries.
 I am actively working on improving this.

+### Mobile View:

+For the best experience, open the application in desktop mode when using it on a mobile device.
+Responsive design updates will be implemented shortly.

 ## 🧰 Technologies Used
 * React
 * Ant Design